DWFlanagan/ntrh/raw_markdown.md

 Actually, why should a student attend class?
 Well, for a start, a large part of a student's tuition goes toward paying the professor to show up and mutter into a microphone about the motion of an object through N dimensions, usually in words directly out of the text.
 Besides, if you absolutely cannot read anything in print, then a lecture might actually get the gist of the class subject across ... assuming that the instructor in fact speaks intelligible American English.

 This philosophy is even more evident when applied to the subject of attending exams, for very obvious reasons.
-It should be noted that at RPI, one does not have to take \`\`tests;'' rather, one is subjected to \`\`quizzes,'' which almost always require more time to finish (and on rare occasions ... to simply read) than is allowed.
+It should be noted that at RPI, one does not have to take "tests;" rather, one is subjected to "quizzes," which almost always require more time to finish (and on rare occasions ... to simply read) than is allowed.
 On top of this hardship is the timing of these measurements of academic ability.
 It is not uncommon for upperclassmen to be taking two or three tests in one day.
-The helpless freshmen must rise before the sun on F-Test days to get to their \`\`quizzes.''
-It seems like a lot of work for some pitifully small numbers, but these values sum up to the value the \`\`real world'' (i.e. parents, potential employers, even peers) uses to rate your existence.
+The helpless freshmen must rise before the sun on F-Test days to get to their "quizzes."
+It seems like a lot of work for some pitifully small numbers, but these values sum up to the value the "real world" (i.e. parents, potential employers, even peers) uses to rate your existence.

 Since exams are a hefty percentage of everyone's QPA at RPI, a description of what to take to an exam is a very useful piece of information that many students are very unfamiliar with.
 A few sensible items include pens, pencils, erasers, paper and a calculator.
 Clearly, these elements of test taking are the most critical, so don't buy cheap.
 Carry backups, just like the astronauts do, because taking an exam is a lot like being in space; you must survive this dark vacuum by your wits alone, with assistance only from whatever tools you have brought in with you.
 Mechanical pencils are the best bet at RPI, because every pencil sharpener at the Tute is somebody's private property and will be on the wrong side of a locked door when you most need it.

 As for calculators, well, everyone wishes he had an HP-41CX, but life is full of hardships.
 You might just have to settle for a TI-30, but in most cases, that will do.
 It certainly won't matter what kind of calculator you have if it runs out of power in the middle of the test.
-Calculator Death is one of the most common reasons Tute students fail tests ... when their \`\`plastic pals who are fun to be with'' fail them, their minds become catatonic.
+Calculator Death is one of the most common reasons Tute students fail tests ... when their "plastic pals who are fun to be with" fail them, their minds become catatonic.
 So, carry extra batteries or a wall plug or even a portable generator.
 This is your _grade,_ hockey puck!

 The aforementioned tools are, of course, essential to succeeding on tests.
 However, there are other items that one could bring that might provide that extra edge to help overcome test anxiety, or at least amuse yourself while waiting for the test time to end.
 First on _Not the Handbook_'s list is food.
 A wide category, we admit, but there are right foods to take to tests, and there are wrong foods.
 Beware anything that becomes inedible after sitting on the table for more than an hour.
 Junk food is the most popular stuff found at tests, for it cannot spoil, and it usually has certain stimulating effects on the mind, as well as stimulating cancer in the stomach.
 Twinkies, Ding Dongs, hetohs and Doritos lead the pack.
 Sodas, such as Coke, Pepsi (the commonest outpouring of the campus soda machines), Mountain Dew (the campus king of caffeine) and Hires can cut through the driest test throat.
 If you are in need of serious stimulation, or are so totally beyond help that being at the test is not going to make a significant impact on your grade, then drinks like beer, vodka or even Jack Daniels might be in order.
 Beware, some test proctors are not going to like seeing you drunk, unless you are willing to share.

 There is a second category of items to take to tests that is almost an art.
 This is the category of items whose sole purpose is to either soothe the test-taker's fears, or to totally bewilder the teaching assistants.
 Our personal favorite item is the stuffed animal, be it a teddy bear, a tribble or even a leather penguin.
 These little critters will provide something to hold onto, even during the worst tests.
 They provide a great buffer from test shock.

-A third appeal to insanity is to bring a photo of a great scientist or mathematician to the test, setting the photo on your table or placing it in your shirt pocket with the image facing out, and telling the TA that you now have an authoritative intellectual \`\`looking over your test.''
+A third appeal to insanity is to bring a photo of a great scientist or mathematician to the test, setting the photo on your table or placing it in your shirt pocket with the image facing out, and telling the TA that you now have an authoritative intellectual "looking over your test."
 You can't go wrong, some people swear by this.

 Another popular idea is dressing in a way which demonstrates your lack of fear, or of common sense when taking a test.
 Bathrobes, dark sunglasses, suits of armor and the like are very effective.
 Remember, the main idea here is to confuse your peers and the TA's in the hopes of altering the probabilities on the curve.